Leuven Bears

-Leuven Bears, for sponsorship reasons also called Stella Artois Leuven Bears, is a Belgian professional basketball club from Leuven.
+Leuven Bears, for sponsorship reasons also called AB InBev Leuven Bears, is a Belgian professional basketball club from Leuven.
 The club competes in the BNXT League, the highest tier in Belgian basketball.

 History

 The team has played in the Belgian First Division since 1999 and has participated in the Belgian Cup since 1954, winning the tournament in 2005.
 The Belgian Cup victory earned the team a place in the 2005–06 FIBA EuroCup where it finished fourth in its opening-round group and was eliminated.

 Since the 2021–22 season, Leuven plays in the BNXT League, in which the national leagues of Belgium and the Netherlands have been merged.